U.K. Professional Clients

 It must also be a dormant company with no significant trading over the previous 13 week period.
 It must also not have engaged in normal trading activities for a three month period, although incidental items, rather than stock, may be liquidated.
 The company must also be free from any petition for a winding up order or for it to be struck off.

 One of the post registration services we offer to business clients is making sure that details of any changes to the governance of the company is passed on to Companies House.
 Under the Companies Act 2006, any such changes have to be reported to Companies House within 14 days of the changes taking place.
-Most companies are aware of the need to report details of the appointment or termination of a company director, for instance, but many fail to file other specific changes.
-This is where our experienced team at Coddan can help.
+Most companies are aware of the need to report details of the appointment or termination of a company director, for instance, but many fail to filled other specific changes.
+This is where our experienced team at Coddan™ can help.
 We can advise you about due process and take care of all the necessary paperwork, leaving you to focus on running a profitable business.

-If your company changes company secretaries, their details also have to be filed with Companies House.
+If your company changes company secretaries, their details also have to be filled with at Companies House.
 If the director or secretary is also a shareholder in the company, or if there are new shareholders, the register of members at Companies House also has to be amended to reflect these changes.

 How long does all this take?
-The process itself is fairly straightforward and there are specific forms that need to be completed and filed within the statutory time limit to cover each scenario.
-All of these forms can be completed online but if you are at all unsure of what you need to do, don’t want to spend time on the paperwork yourself, or simply want the reassurance that expert help provides, then we at Coddan will be delighted to help.
+The process itself is fairly straightforward and there are specific forms that need to be completed and filled within the statutory time limit to cover each scenario.
+All of these forms can be completed online but if you are at all unsure of what you need to do, don’t want to spend time on the paperwork yourself, or simply want the reassurance that expert help provides, then we at Coddan™ will be delighted to help.

 Keeping your company records up to date is an important part of the proper governance of a company in the UK.
 To find out how we can help you manage this more efficiently, contact us today.